4 Best Antiviruses for Linux in 2024: Expert Ranked

 🥇1.
 Bitdefender GravityZone — Best Overall Antivirus for Linux in 2024

-GravityZone’s machine learning-based antivirus had a 100% detection rate in my testing and found malware files designed to run on Linux, Windows, and macOS.
+GravityZone’s machine learning-based antivirus had a 100% detection rate in my testing, and found malware files designed to run on Linux, Windows, and macOS.
 In comparison, ClamAV only detected 95% of malware samples in my tests.
-Bitdefender’s on-access scanner provides comprehensive real-time protection too.
+Bitdefender’s on-access scanner provides comprehensive real-time protection, too.

-I’m impressed by the Live Search tool too — a new feature that makes fetching information (including system statistics and events) from endpoints much easier.
+I’m impressed by the Live Search tool, too — a feature that makes fetching information (including system statistics and events) from endpoints much easier.
 It’s not a huge addition, but in my tests, I could find vulnerabilities more quickly using this feature.
 However, you have to activate the Live Search module in your policy settings before it will work, which some users might find annoying.

 Bottom Line: